orbforge/orb-docs/docs/setup-sensor/qnap.md

 First, access the Container Station application:

-1. Open your QNAP interface in a web browser
+1. Open your QNAP interface in a web browser.
-2. Open the **Container Station** application from the main menu
+2. Open the **Container Station** application from the main menu.

 ## Step 2: Search & Create the Orb Container

 In Container Station:

-1. Navigate to **Containers** option in the left hand side
+1. Navigate to the **Containers** option on the left-hand side.
-2. Click the **Create** button
+2. Click the **Create** button.
-3. In the **Image** field enter **orbforge/orb**
+3. In the **Image** field, enter **orbforge/orb**.
-4. Give the container a name
+4. Give the container a name.

 ## Step 3: Configure Network Settings

 The Orb sensor requires host network mode to function properly:

-1. In the container configuration where you name the container, find **Advanced Settings** at the bottom left
+1. In the container configuration where you name the container, find **Advanced Settings** at the bottom left.
-2. Click **Networks** in the left hand side menu
+2. Click **Networks** in the left-hand side menu.
-3. Select **Custom** for the Network mode
+3. Select **Custom** for the Network mode.
-4. In the drop down, select **Host**
+4. In the drop-down, select **Host**.
-5. Select **Apply**
+5. Select **Apply**.
-6. This allows the container to access your network directly
+6. This allows the container to access your network directly.

 ## Step 4: Start the Container

 Now you're ready to launch the Orb sensor:

-1. Review your settings to ensure the network mode is set to Host
+1. Review your settings to ensure the network mode is set to Host.
-2. Click **Finish** to start the container
+2. Click **Finish** to start the container.
-3. Orb should now be running on your QNAP NAS
+3. Orb should now be running on your QNAP NAS.

 ## Step 5: Link Your Orb to Your Account

 The final step is to link your new Orb sensor to your account:

-1. Open the Orb app on your mobile device or computer
+1. Open the Orb app on your mobile device or computer.
-2. Your new Orb sensor should be automatically detected on your local network
+2. Your new Orb sensor should be automatically detected on your local network.
-3. Follow the in-app prompts to link the sensor to your Orb account
+3. Follow the in-app prompts to link the sensor to your Orb account.
-4. Once linked, your QNAP Orb will appear in your Orb dashboard
+4. Once linked, your QNAP Orb will appear in your Orb dashboard.

 ## Troubleshooting